nathanielkaiserxyz/Hello-World-In-Every-Language/README.md

  </picture>
 </a>

-*~Feel to add pull requests or issues and contribute to this repository.*
+*~Feel to add pull requests or issues and contribute to this repository, though i do advise you can just help on "leachim6's" repo*

 ## ⚙️ Setup